NelsonPython/autonomousQA/01-generic_web_input_form.md

 ## Simple script to automate testing web input forms

-In order to test web input forms, you need permission.
-You may test the login form located at:
+In order to test a web input form, you need permission.
+For purposes of running this script, you may test the login form located at:

 http://www.nelsontech.blog/Tutorial-SWVV/LogonDemo/login.html